 - Heal erosive esophagitis and prevent ulceration and stricture formation in the esophagus

 - Long-term use of PPIs may carry an increased risk of bone fractures, malabsorption of magnesium, higher rates of C. difficile infections, and a higher risk of pneumonia.
-Later research has found an increased risk of heart attacks, dementia, and kidney disease
+Later research has found an increased risk of heart attacks, dementia, stroke, and kidney disease

 - May increase severity of symptoms if treatment is discontinued because of a rebound acid secretion when the drug is withdrawn

 - Ineffective for quickly treating symptoms as they occur